gbdev/pandocs/src/Memory_Map.md

 -   Interrupts: 0040, 0048, 0050, 0058, 0060

-However, this memory area (0000-00FF) may be used for any other purpose in case that your program doesn't use any (or only some) RST instructions or interrupts.
-RST is a 1-byte instruction that works similarly to the 3-byte CALL instruction, except that the destination address is restricted.
+However, this memory area (0000-00FF) may be used for any other purpose in case that your program doesn't use any (or only some) `rst` instructions or interrupts. `rst` is a 1-byte instruction that works similarly to the 3-byte `call` instruction, except that the destination address is restricted.
 Since it is 1-byte sized, it is also slightly faster.